fbohz/fbohz/shared/blurbs/0820-css-rotate.md

 ![Screen Shot 2020-08-12 at 8 21 25 PM](https://user-images.githubusercontent.com/15071636/90083932-7a887a80-dcd9-11ea-9677-04e5859f14bd.png)

-**Why is this useful?**
+## Useful Applications

-Well besides allowing for fancy UI ideas.
-The rotate function represents the potential for us to do a really a basic animation!
+Besides allowing for fancy UI ideas.
+The rotate function allows us to do a really cool animations!

-Let's go ahead and use the `:hover` selector on our div and actually apply a cool rotation effect:
+Let's go ahead and use the `:hover` selector on our div to actually apply a cool rotation effect:

 ```css
 .rotate:hover {